isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution24.md

 N.A. for non-SMEs

 ### Things to Note
-- Minimum 30% ordinary shares (ultimate individual ownership) held directly/indirectly by Singaporean/PR
-- No change in vendor allowed
-- The purchase of pre-owned/used equipment is not supportable

-Equipment must meet the following specifications:
+Mandatory specifications:
 - Transport materials between points
 - Manoeuvre safely around obstacles
 - Min. payload of 100kg
 - Equipped with a rechargeable battery
+- Accessories e.g. towing arm, mountable shelf are supportable
 - Installation and maintenance cost are not supported
-- [Optional] Accessories e.g. towing arm, mountable shelf

 ### Contact Information
 N.A.